-Normally, the accommodation is on a twin sharing basis including bed with mattresses, blanket, and pillows.
-You will have full options of traditional and as well as international cuisines.
-You will get a chance to eat varieties of fresh, local products which is good for your health on the trek.
+Normally, the accommodation is on a twin sharing basis including a bed with mattresses, blanket, and pillows.
+You will have full options for traditional and as well as international cuisines.
+You will get a chance to eat varieties of fresh, local products which are good for your health on the trek.

 Overall, the Manaslu region offers a variety of captivating natural scenery, glacial lakes, flora, and fauna.
 This trek also offers you magnificent views of different landscapes, waterfalls, mountains, and monasteries.